vatesfr/xen-orchestra/docs/users.md

 ### GitHub

-This plugin allows GitHub users to authenticate to Xen-Orchestra.
+This plugin allows any GitHub user to authenticate to Xen-Orchestra.

 The first time a user signs in, XO will create a new XO user with the same identifier (i.e. GitHub name), with *user* permissions.
 An existing admin will need to apply the appropriate permissions for your environment.